ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 -----------------------

 Certain metrics and diagnostics need to be computed and performed on specific domains on the globe.
-The ESMValTool preprocessor supports filtering the input data on continents, oceans/seas and ice.
+The preprocessor supports filtering the input data on continents, oceans/seas and ice.
 This is achieved by masking the model data and keeping only the values associated with grid points that correspond to, e.g., land, ocean or ice surfaces, as specified by the user.
-Where possible, the masking is realized using the standard mask files provided together with the model data as part of the CMIP data request (the so-called fx variable).
+Where possible, the masking is realized using the standard mask files provided together with the model data as part of the CMIP data request (the so-called ancillary variable).
 In the absence of these files, the Natural Earth masks are used: although these are not model-specific, they represent a good approximation since they have a much higher resolution than most of the models and they are regularly updated with changing geographical features.